Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Numerical Results

 \subsection{LoRA Ensembles}

-We train LoRA ensembles using the pre-trained 7 billion parameter Mistral-7b model \cite{jiang2023mistral}.
-The LoRA parametrization was implemented using PEFT \cite{peft}.
-Our ensembles contain 5 members \((M = 5)\), but we also investigate larger ensembles in our ablation studies.
-Adhering to the method of Hu et al. \cite{hu2021lora}, we applied the adapter \(\Delta W = \alpha BA\) exclusively to the query and value matrices within the self-attention modules of Mistral-7b, with \(\alpha\) set to 32.
-The rank was set to \(r=8\), which gives \(3,407,872\) trainable parameters.
-The adapter matrices \(B\) are initialized to zero, while the entries of \(A\) are initialized using a Kaiming-uniform distribution \cite{he2015delving}.
+We train LoRA ensembles using the pre-trained 7-billion-parameter Mistral-7B model~\cite{jiang2023mistral}.
+The LoRA parametrization is implemented using PEFT~\cite{peft}.
+We evaluate ensembles with sizes \(M \in \{1, 5, 10, 20\}\) in our experiments and ablation studies.
+Following the method of Hu et al.~\cite{hu2021lora}, we apply the adapter \(\Delta W = \alpha BA\) exclusively to the query and value matrices within the self-attention modules of Mistral-7B, with \(\alpha = 32\).
+The adapter rank is set to \(r = 8\), resulting in \(3{,}407{,}872\) trainable parameters.
+The adapter matrices \(B\) are initialized to zero, and the entries of \(A\) are initialized using a Kaiming-uniform distribution~\cite{he2015delving}.

 The ensemble members are trained using the prescribed regularisation from Section~\ref{Lora_prior}, corresponding to using the pretrained Mistral-7b model as a prior.
-We use the Adam optimizer, training for 10 epochs with learning step sizes of \(5\cdot10^{-6}\) and \(1.25\cdot 10^{-6}\), and batch sizes of 8 and 2 for the CQA and MMLU datasets, respectively.
-These learning rates are smaller compared to those in \cite{wang2023lora} to better refine the learning curve before the models become over-fitted.
-The token size limit is fixed at 128 for CQA and 512 for MMLU datasets.
-We performed an ablation study on L2 regularization \(\lambda/2 = 0.01, 0.1, 1, 10\), finding optimal performance at \(\lambda/2 = 1\) and \(10\) for the CQA and MMLU datasets, respectively.
+We use the Adam optimizer, training for 10 epochs with learning step sizes of \(5\cdot10^{-6}\) and batch sizes of 8.
+This learning rate is smaller compared to those in \cite{wang2023lora} to better refine the learning curve before the models become overfitted.
+The token size limit is fixed at 128 for CQA and 512 for MMLU.
+We performed an ablation study on L2 regularization \(\lambda/2 = 0.01, 0.1, 1, 10\), finding optimal performance at \(\lambda/2 = 1\).
 The training focuses solely on the single token output representing the answer, with all other token outputs being masked.

 To calculate performance metrics and uncertainty estimates, we reduced the output dimension from 32,000 to 6.
 Five of these dimensions represent QA choice tokens (a, b, c, d, e), and the sixth aggregates the softmax prediction scores associated with all other tokens.
 We found that, even before fine-tuning, the pretrained Mistral-7b checkpoint assigns a near-zero probability to the sixths class with very few exceptions.
 This suggests that the model reliably comprehends the format of multiple-choice questions and answers, consistently producing appropriate tokens.